WR

 Learning outcomes

-• Build confidence in reading and discussing research
+• Build your confidence in handling confrontation and improving your communication skills

 Advanced Clinical Practice